-Discover the Culture and Heritage of the Tualatin Valley
+Discover the Culture and Heritage of Oregon’s Tualatin Valley

 Starting in the 1860s, land grant programs and the area’s outstanding agricultural reputation began drawing many new settlers to northwestern Oregon—including Scottish, German, Russian, Swiss, Austrian and Dutch—whose legacy is felt in settlements along the route like Helvetia, Roy and Verboort, all in current-day Washington County.